Spinal Cord Injury Claims

 Thanks to medical advances, victims now have more of a chance of surviving after suffering a spinal cord injury, but they are still faced with having to learn to live with the long-term and life-changing effects of their injury.
 Because of this, patients need access to the appropriate rehabilitation programmes to ensure they have a better chance of a successful recovery, whether physically or emotionally.

 The specialist spinal cord injury solicitors at Jefferies understand how important these treatments and rehabilitation programmes are and the positive effect they can have on patients.
 With this in mind, we will fight fearlessly to ensure their compensation claim covers the cost of as many of these treatments as possible.

-Some of the main goals of rehabilitation are:
+Some of the main goals of rehabilitation are to:

-- To help improve a patient’s quality of life after their injury
+- help improve a patient’s quality of life after their injury

-- To keep a patient’s levels of activity high despite any reduction in function
+- keep a patient’s levels of activity high despite any reduction in function

-As each spinal injury is completely unique, so too are the rehabilitation programs as they will be customised to cater for each patient’s level of injury.
-A rehabilitation program helps patients set achievable goals with a view to increase their quality of life as well as their emotional and physical health.
+As each spinal injury is completely unique, so too are the rehabilitation programs as they will be customised to cater to each patient’s level of injury.
+A rehabilitation program helps patients set achievable goals with a view to increasing their quality of life as well as their emotional and physical health.

 There are many specialists that will help victims of spinal injuries on their road to recovery including:

 Because spinal cord injuries will require treatment from a dedicated team of professionals on a continuous basis, should the patient want to benefit, it’s vital that the appropriate amount of compensation is sought.

 As a general rule, spinal cord injury rehabilitation programs are separated into three stages, known as acute rehabilitation, inpatient rehabilitation and outpatient rehabilitation.